heibaiglhx/Course-Description/README.md

 objects (providing initial values member variables), inheritance of public and protected classes and file processing.

-**Assemble Language (2014-2015 Semester2)**
-This course focuses on 80x86 assemble language.
-It covers structures and components of Intel 8086 CPU (register, flag etc.), mnemonic that has been used to represent each low-level machine instruction or operation and implementation of loop and recursion with assemble language.
+**Computer Organization (2015-2016 Semester2)**
+This course covers the SW/HW organization of modern computer systems.
+Students will learn how to design the main components of a computer system and how to control these components through SW.
+To consolidate the material presented in class, students will work on programming and datapath design assignments.
+The final project will work on the optimization of a resource constrained computer system.

-**Pattern Recognition (2015-2016 Semester2)**
+**Introduction to Pattern Recognition (2015-2016 Semester2)**
-This course deals with the fundamentals of characterizing and recognizing patterns and features of interest in numerical data.
-We discuss the basic tools and theories for signal understanding problems with applications to face recognition and more.
-It also covers decision theory, statistical classification, maximum likelihood and Bayesian estimation, nonparametric methods, unsupervised learning and clustering.
+This course deals with the classification and clustering of data.
+It covers decision theory, statistical classification, maximum likelihood and Bayesian estimation, nonparametric methods, unsupervised learning and clustering etc.

+**Introduction to Embedded Systems Design and Implementation (2015-2016 Semester2)** This course introduces hardware and software platforms of embedded system fors designing and development through a series of labs on modules concerning image processing and so on.
+This course provides practical experiences on embedded system design and implementation for students.
 ```

 ### 6. Course(s) corresponding to Algorithms and Data Structures